Saturday 29th June 2024. 6am start from Beech Hill (near Reading).

 A beautiful ride exploring quiet roads through Berkshire, Hampshire, Sussex and Surrey – truly the Rural South.

-This is a scenic but quite hilly ride (height gain is 3450m).
-It heads out over the Berkshire/Hampshire Downs for breakfast in Alresford, before turning south to Portsdown Hill (edge of Portsmouth), east through the South Downs, then north up to Wisborough Green and onto the edge of the Surrey Hills, then west to Selborne, close to Alresford before heading north to the edge of Basingstoke, and home.
-The previous route is here: http://binged.it/1m4AymE.
+This is a scenic but quite hilly ride (height gain is around 3500m).
+With some tweaks to the route and controls for 2024, it heads out over the Berkshire/Hampshire Downs for breakfast in Alresford, before turning south to the edge of Portsmouth, into the South Downs to East Meon.
+From there it’s east through the Downs, and up to Kirdford.
+Then it’s north around the Surrey Hills over the Devils Punchbowl and west across to Selborne.
+Finally it’s onto Old Alresford before heading around the southeast side of Basingstoke, and home.

 Just confirm that there is no mechanical support on the ride, and no roadside event signage.

-Please use the on-line entry on the AUK site: https://www.audax.uk/event-details/10299-the_rural_south Although this uses PayPal, you don’t actually need a PayPal account to enter.
+Please use the on-line entry on the AUK site: here Although this uses PayPal, you don’t actually need a PayPal account to enter.
 It will be possible to enter on the day, but there will be a late-entry fee for this, and I cannot guarantee that I will have sufficient Brevet Cards available.

 Getting to the start: Beech Hill village is south of Reading.
 Leave M4 at J11, and follow A33 Basingstoke.
 Straight across first traffic-light junction, keep in right-hand lane and shortly right at traffic lights.
 Immediately left at mini-rbt.
 Towards the end of Grazeley village turn left for Beech Hill.
 Continue along this road until the crossroads next to the church, where straight across to village hall on left.
 You can also download instructions from your starting point to Beech Hill using the link on the AUK page above.
 The postcode for the village hall for satnavs is RG7 2BE.